-If overlaying maps or mosaicking is not working as you expect, or the contact/seam just isn't looking right (perhaps due to NoData values), the third method is to convert the grids/DEMs to data files, merge the data files and remove the NoData values, and regrid the data.
-The exact steps are:
+If overlaying maps or mosaicking is not working as you expect, or the contact/seam just isn't looking right (perhaps due to NoData values), see the instructions here: When I merge my grids in Surfer and create a map, there is a line between them.
+How can I fix this?.

 Updated October 25, 2018